 2. Healthcare Plans for Your Cat or Dog

 Many vets now offer monthly direct debit healthcare plans for their clients.
-These plans usually cover routine preventative care such as vaccinations, worming and flea treatments.
-Many plans also offer discounts on a variety of other services also such as neutering, microchipping, dental procedures etc. They are usually a great way to spread the cost and get significant savings.
+These plans usually cover routine preventative care such as vaccinations, worming and flea treatments and annual check-ups.
+Many plans also offer discounts on a variety of other services such as neutering, microchipping, dental procedures etc. They are usually a great way to spread the cost, keep your pet healthy and get significant savings.
 Some veterinary practices don't advertise their healthcare plans, so ask your vet or shop around to find one that suits your pet’s needs and budget.
 If you have a senior cat or dog, ask about senior pet healthcare plans.
 They often include an extra check-up per year to keep a closer eye on the health of your ageing pet.

 3. Shop Around

 It’s not unusual for vet surgeries to welcome new clients with a deal or an offer.
 Common ones to look out for are free first consultations, vaccination amnesties or neutering discounts.
 Check out what their existing clients think about them by asking your friends, visit forums, and read their reviews to find a good but also reasonably priced vet.
 Shop around your local area and don’t be afraid to get written quotes from vets to compare prices and make the best decision for you and your pet.
 Some vets might even do a special discount to attract you as a new client.

-4. Save money on emergency care
+4. Save Money on Emergency Care

 Emergency out of hours veterinary bills can be more costly than you might expect.
 However, many vets are open seven days a week at standard rates and late evening opening is also quite common.
 Also, many vets offer their own out of hours service.
-It might save you a fortune to use these vets over an emergency veterinary service, as emergency vets charge a premium not only for consultations but also for other procedures.
+You could save money using these vets over an emergency veterinary service, as emergency vets charge a premium not only for consultations but also for other procedures.

 5. Offers and Discounts

 We all love an offer.
 Well, the good news is that vets often have seasonal offers and discounts.
 Look out for deals on neutering, vaccinations, dental procedures and microchipping.
 One of the most common offers is a vaccine amnesty which is useful if your pet’s vaccinations have lapsed as this offers a vaccination restart for your pet for the price of a booster, effectively a 2 for 1 deal!
-Often these offers are posted on the surgery’s facebook or website.
+Often these offers are posted on the surgery’s Facebook or website.
 If in doubt, call the surgery and see what is available for you and your pet.
 Additionally, check with your local charity or animal welfare organisation.
 Many will offer discounted neuter and spay as well as other discounted procedures if you receive certain benefits.

 6. Pet Insurance